Our 8-day tour of magnificent Connemara and the Western Way — Ireland at its untamed best!

 Today’s trail takes you northeast from Leenaun to the head of Killary Fjord and across the county border into Mayo.

 Here you will have an option to take a short detour to visit the famous Aasleagh Falls, where the Erriff River (world-famous for salmon fishing), cascades to meet the inlet of Killary.
 When the rivers are full in late summer, you often see the salmon leap as they travel upstream to spawn.

 The route takes you through some open farmland where sheep farming is the predominant activity.
 You will cross the Sheeffry Hills from where you can enjoy wonderful views of the Erriff Valley and your last glimpse of the Connemara Mountains.
-Your day finishes in the quiet hamlet of Drummin, where you can relax over a pint of your favourite tipple.
-Your overnight stay will be in Drummin.
+Your day finishes in the quiet hamlet of Drummin.
+Unfortunately, there is no accommodation available in Drummin so we offer a complimentary taxi transfer to Westport.
+Your overnight stay will be in Westport.

 Distance: 21 km / 13 miles, Ascent: 280 m / 840 ft, Approximate walking time: 5 / 6 hours